insarlab/MintPy/docs/dask.md

 PBScluster did not work either.
 But we tested only on a small server without shared disk space between the workers and the client (the compute and login nodes respectively).
 This leads to the dask workers running on the compute nodes being unable to use mintpy code as the codebase is local to login node ([see this issue](https://github.com/dask/dask-jobqueue/issues/436)).

 -------------------------------------------
-The parallel proceeding on multiple machines is supported via [`Dask-jobqueue`](https://jobqueue.dask.org/en/latest/index.html).
+The parallel proceesing on multiple machines is supported via [`Dask-jobqueue`](https://jobqueue.dask.org/en/latest/index.html).
 One can specify configuration either with keyword arguments when creating a `Cluster` object, or with a configuration file in YAML format.
 MintPy assumes the YAML configuration file only.

 We provide an example [YAML configuration file](../src/mintpy/defaults/mintpy.yaml), besides the `dask.yaml`,  `distributed.yaml` and `jobqueue.yaml` files in `~/.config/dask` installed by dask by default.
 One can copy it over to the `~/.config/dask` directory as below for dask to identify and use it.